- KILLER IN YOUR BEDROOM

 This means you may well suffer some irreversible harm – or – if you get lucky just waste your money

-Let’s clear this up now: anti-snoring devices may also be described as mouthpieces, splints, gumshields, mandibular repositioning devices, oral devices and appliances.
+Anti-snoring mouthpieces may also be described as splints, gumshields, mandibular repositioning devices, oral devices and appliances.
 Or combinations of these terms.
 You may see: MRD, MAS, MAD…

-Assuming you are not keen on being exploited by the unscrupulous ‘quick fix’ gang or are into hurting yourself and you want to stop snoring – you should consult a sleep trained Dentist.
-You have choices there too.
-You need knowledge and criteria for choice.
+Assuming you are not keen on being exploited by the unscrupulous ‘quick fix’ gang selling ‘cures’ and snake oil, or are into hurting yourself… and you want to stop snoring – you should be screened for obstructive sleep apnoea symptoms first.

-The responsible sleep trained Dentist doesn’t just ‘fit’ you with an anti-snoring device and wave goodbye.
+The responsible sleep-trained Dentist doesn’t just ‘fit’ you with an anti-snoring mouthpiece and wave goodbye.

 They are going to make sure that your snoring isn’t a sign of obstructive sleep apnoea (OSA)

-They will establish that your nasal airway is satisfactory, they will assess the size of your tongue and soft palate.
+They will establish that your nasal airway is satisfactory, they will assess the size of your tongue, soft palate and oral tissues.
 The list goes on and on.
 They will also keep what is known as ‘master casts’ (records of the position of your teeth).
 Oh and their training is recognised by their professional indemnity insurer.

 They do this to ensure they don’t make a problem while trying to ‘cure’ your snoring

-The ideal anti-snoring device doesn’t yet exist – but fear not.
-Getting close to perfect for you is something that the expert Dentist can help you with (it depends upon many things eg: how many teeth you have and where, whether you grind your teeth [bruxism] amongst other things).
-The feature set below should help you have a more informed conversation:
+The ideal anti-snoring mouthpiece yet exist – but fear not.
+Getting close to perfect for you is something that the expert sleep-trained Dentist can help you with (it depends upon many things eg: how many teeth you have and where, whether you grind your teeth [bruxism] and how much you can protrude [push your jaw forwards] amongst other things).

-Self ‘diagnosing’ and ‘treating’ yourself with gimmicks is NOT a cost saving, it may well do you harm and mask a real problem that needs investigating and treating properly, regardless of whether it’s ‘just’ snoring or sleep apnoea.
+Self ‘diagnosing’ and ‘treating’ yourself with gimmicks and instant ‘cures’ is NOT a cost saving, it may well do you harm and mask a real problem that needs investigating and treating properly, regardless of whether it’s ‘just’ snoring or sleep apnoea.